Beginner’s Guide to Real Estate Wholesaling

 Pros

-As we just mentioned, one of the biggest upsides of real estate wholesaling is the entry point to the industry with limited funds.
+As we just mentioned, one of the biggest upsides of wholesale real estate strategy is the entry point to the industry with limited funds.
 Some other benefits include:

 • Quicker returns on investment: Buy and hold investors are playing the long game to build wealth over time and to have steady monthly cash flow.
 Fix and flip investors, while considered short-term, still have to go through a renovation and repair period before making their sale.
 Wholesalers profit much faster in comparison due to acting as a middleman and having a shorter turnaround, which can be as short as one month.

 • No construction or improvements: Fix and flippers can go through extensive renovations, and of course, buy and hold investors are responsible for all ongoing repairs and maintenance.
-Wholesalers never even touch the property because they don’t actually own it.
+Even the most distressed properties, wholesale real estate investors never even touch.
+Wholesale deals involve selling real estate contracts, not properties.

-• Greater volume potential: Since fix and flipping and buy and hold properties are very hands-on strategies, it’s hard to acquire multiple properties per month.
-A good wholesaler can turn upwards of ten properties per month.
-This balances out the higher returns of a strategy such as a fix and flip.
+• Greater volume potential: Since fix and flipping and buy and hold properties are very hands-on strategies, it's hard to acquire multiple properties per month.
+A successful real estate wholesaler can turn upwards of ten properties per month.
+This balances out the higher cash-on-cash returns of a strategy such as a fix-and-flip.

 Cons

-While there are many great benefits of wholesaling, we also need to consider the downsides to get a fuller picture.
-This is something that will come in handy if you do end up starting to wholesale properties.
+While there are many great benefits of wholesaling real estate, we also need to consider the downsides to get a fuller picture.

-• Hinges on finding a buyer: None of the benefits of wholesaling can come to fruition without a buyer.
-If you are unable to secure a buyer, you could be responsible for the purchase of a home, in addition to not having income.
+• Hinges on finding a buyer: None of the benefits of wholesaling can come to fruition without an end buyer.
+If you are unable to secure an end buyer, you could be responsible for the purchase of a home, in addition to not having income.
 That is not something you want to take lightly if you do not have the capital.

-• Can have a negative reputation to some: People often question the legality of wholesaling due to it not requiring those involved to be licensed brokers.
-However, the key point of wholesaling is that you’re selling a contract and not a property.
-While this means wholesaling is legal (in most states), there are always bad apples who use unethical or illegal tactics to find buyers or sellers.
-NOTE: Wholesaling is illegal in Illinois, Oklahoma, and Virginia.
+• Can have a negative reputation to some: People often question the legality of wholesaling due to it not requiring those involved to be licensed real estate agents.
+However, the key point of wholesaling is that you're selling a wholesale real estate contract and not a property.
+While this means wholesaling real estate is legal (in most states), there are always bad apples who use unethical or illegal tactics to find buyers or sellers.
+NOTE: Real estate wholesaling is illegal in Illinois, Oklahoma, and Virginia.

-• Requires a lot of time: A major drawback to wholesaling is the time and sweat equity it requires.
-A wholesaler is a middleman that finds properties that could be profitable to buyers looking to repair them, as well as finding buyers who are looking for similar properties and are interested in purchasing the contract.
+• Requires a lot of time: A major drawback to wholesaling real estate is the time and sweat equity it requires.
+Real estate wholesalers are the middlemen that finds properties that could be profitable to buyers looking to repair them, as well as finding buyers who are looking for similar properties and are interested in purchasing the wholesale real estate contract.
 This means that all of the research and networking are on your shoulders.
-You need to constantly be networking and staying on top of potential buyers and properties and lots of due diligence to assess opportunities and connections.
+You need to constantly be networking and working through a buyers list.
+You also need to be on the lookout for properties and completing lots of due diligence to assess opportunities and connections.

 Wholesale Real Estate vs. House Flipping